le332313/Dell_G7_7588_OpenCore_Hackintosh/README.md

 - Make sure you have to change the ROM in `PlatformInfo/Generic/ROM`.
 - Also I highly recommend you should get a new valid serial number and other SMBIOS related data for iMessage/Facetime to work.
 You can use [Corpnewt's GenSMBIOS](https://github.com/corpnewt/GenSMBIOS).

+# USB Mapping
+Follow [this guide](https://www.tonymacx86.com/threads/the-new-beginners-guide-to-usb-port-configuration.286553/).
+Then you can set `XhciPortLimit` from `TRUE` to `FALSE`.
 ## Battery
 Install **SMCBatteryManager.kext** plugin which comes with **VirtualSMC** to get battery status.